jiangkun1994/MasterThesis/Paper_Reading_Notes.md

 is sufficient alone for answering all questions.

 ### [SearchQA: A New Q&A Dataset Augmented with Context from a Search Engine](https://arxiv.org/pdf/1704.05179.pdf)
+- Unlike recently released datasets, such as
+DeepMind CNN/DailyMail and SQuAD, the proposed SearchQA was constructed to reflect a full pipeline of general question-answering.
+That is, we start not from an existing article and generate a question-answer pair, but start from an existing question-answer pair, crawled from J!
+Archive, and augment it with text snippets retrieved by Google
 - Let us first take a step back, and ask what a full end-to-end pipeline for question-answering would look like.
 A general question-answering system